robinsmith3/kates-api/README.md

-# Build a complete system to run API apps
+# Build a complete infrastructurem to run API apps
+- mimic a cloud infrastructure
 - as secure as possible
 - as simple as possible for re-gen
 - use Teraform and Ansible